Privacy Statement

 - The person or organisation which referred you to us, such as an introducer or claims management company.

-- A third-party company who we may use to outsource some of our administration tasks to, such as a third-party managed accounts, or an outsourced document collation/postal company, legal-costs draftsperson, typing services.
+- A third-party company who we may use to outsource some of our administration tasks to, including but not limited to; third-party managed accounts, outsourced document collation/postal company, legal-costs draftsperson, typing services, outsourced complaints handling provider, archive storage facility and IT providers.

-- External auditors, such as the Solicitors Regulation Authority, the Law Society, Lexcel, financial auditors.
+- External auditors, such as the Solicitors Regulation Authority, the Law Society, Lexcel accreditation bodies, financial auditors, or other professional oversight bodies.

 We conduct due diligence on all third-party providers and will only work with them if we are satisfied that they take the appropriate measures to protect your personal data.
 We also have contractual obligations in place to ensure they only use your personal data to provide services to you and us.